 The city of Copenhagen has a long and rich history.
-It was the center of the Danish empire for hundreds of years, and, as such, it is home to many palaces, historic buildings, and cultural relics.
-But modern Copenhagen is not a city steeped in the past – it is looking forward to the future.
-The classic architecture and canals are juxtaposed by modern infrastructure, new buildings, and a surprising amount of windmills.
+It was the center of the Danish empire for hundreds of years, and as such, it is home to many palaces, historic buildings, and cultural relics.
+But modern Copenhagen is not a city steeped in the past — it is looking forward to the future.
+The classic architecture and canals are juxtaposed with modern infrastructure, new buildings, and a surprising number of windmills.

 I’ve been to Copenhagen twice.
 The first time was just a visit on my way from Sweden to Germany.
 The second was to experience the city more deeply with some very close friends of mine that I hadn’t seen in years.
 I walked away from that experience loving the city even more than I did after the first time.

 Then again, it is hard not to fall in love with such a clean, beautiful city filled with historic sites and friendly people.
-(Too bad there isn’t better food; but not everywhere is Italy.)
+(Too bad there isn’t better food, but not everywhere can be Italy.)

 The thing I enjoyed most about this trip was that I finally got to explore the city in a lot more depth.
-I didn’t really get a chance to do that last time due to limited time and very, very poor planning.
-I wasn’t going to let that happen again, and, after a week in the city, I walked away having seen many of the must-sees Copenhagen has to offer:
+I didn’t really get a chance to do that before due to limited time and very, very poor planning.
+I wasn’t going to let that happen again, and after a week in the city, I walked away having seen many of the must-sees Copenhagen has to offer:

-Christinia – This hippy enclave has been around since the 1970s.
-During that time, peace-loving hippies took over an abandoned army base and set up a commune there.
+Christiania – This hippy enclave has been around since the 1970s.
+During that time, peace-loving hippies took over an abandoned army base and set up a commune.
 Over the years, it has become a drug haven, with people coming to hang out and smoke the weed that is very, very openly sold here.
 In recent years, the government has cracked down on the area and has won a series of legal victories against it.
 They are in talks to try to save it, but it may not be around much longer.
-If weed isn’t your thing, come anyway for the cool beer gardens, the people watching, and the wall murals.
+If weed isn’t your thing, come anyway for the cool beer gardens, the people-watching, and the wall murals.

-Boat Tour – The canals and harbor of Copenhagen are very scenic, and much cleaner than those of Amsterdam.
+Boat Tour – The canals and harbor of Copenhagen are very scenic and much cleaner than those of Amsterdam.
 (You can actually see the bottom of the Copenhagen canals.)
-Take the hour-long boat tour here to learn a bit more about the city.
-The huge boats leave from Nyhavn, and, while “touristy,” you will find a surprising amount of locals on them drinking a beer on a sunny day.
+Take the hour-long boat tour to learn a bit more about the city.
+The huge boats leave from Nyhavn, and while they’re “touristy,” you will find a surprising number of locals on them drinking a beer on a sunny day.

-The Morning Bar – There’s actually more than one morning bar in Copenhagen.
-“Morning bar” is a term for the late, late (early morning) bars that open after the clubs close.
-The Danes like to drink and tend to stay out at these bars until about 9 a.m.
+The Morning Bar – “Morning bar” is a term for the late, late (i.e., early morning) bars that open after the clubs close.
+The Danes like to drink and tend to stay out at these bars until about 9am.
 The most famous is Louise’s.

-Nightlife - Copenhagen has a variety of pubs, lounges, and clubs.
-This city doesn’t start pumping until about 1 a.m. and goes very late (see above morning bars).
-I would try to spend at least one night out.
+Nightlife – Copenhagen has a variety of pubs, lounges, and clubs.
+This city doesn’t start pumping until about 1am and goes very late (see “morning bar” above).
+I would recommend trying to spend at least one night out.

 Christiansborg Palace Ruins – Underneath this palace in the middle of the city, you can see the ruins of Bishop Absalon’s fortress, which dates back to 1167.
 It’s dark and damp down there, giving it a very crypt-like and ancient feel.
 I was really impressed with the detailed information provided about the fortress and its path to the current palace.

-Round tower – Rundetaarn is the oldest functioning observatory in Europe.
-And through a long, tiring walk to the top, it provides a sweeping view of the old part of Copenhagen.
+Round Tower – Rundetaarn is the oldest functioning observatory in Europe.
+And after a long, tiring walk to the top, it provides a sweeping view of the old part of Copenhagen.

-Hans Christian Anderson Museum – While this is really “made for children” and features Disney-like displays and sets, I really liked this museum.
-Inside, you get to read all of Anderson’s children’s tales, which were a lot shorter and darker than I had thought.
+Hans Christian Andersen Museum – While this is really “made for children” and features Disney-like displays and sets, I quite liked this museum.
+Inside, you get to read all of Andersen’s children’s tales, which were a lot shorter and darker than I had thought.
 It was quite the eye-opener.
 Disney lied to me all these years.